 Those who have been baptized and confirmed in any Anglican Church in the Anglican Communion, and wish to be recommit themselves to a life of discipleship following Christ may choose to reaffirm their baptismal covenant.

 The rites of Confirmation, reception, and the reaffirmation all come after a time of careful preparation and study.
 Confirmation classes are scheduled by the Diocese of New Westminster and will be announced later.

-If you are interested to receive the rite of confirmation, please contact the rector or the parish office.
+If you are interested to receive the rite of confirmation, please contact the priest-in-charge or the parish office.